chincoe/chayns-helper/src/functions/httpRequest/httpRequest.md

 This behavior makes it necessary to wrap a request into `try/catch` or define a `.catch` on the promise.
 `request.handle()` is the preferred try/catch-wrapper to handle these errors.

-`request.handle()` will still reject the Promise on error, thus code after the request may not be executed.
+`request.handle()` will still reject the Promise on error by default, thus code after the request may not be executed.

 #### Examples